jsilberm/newdocs/content/Drivers/sonic/sonic_api_userguide.md

              	  uint32_t key_size, uint32_t key_idx);
 ```

-Please note: The caller is responsible for allocation/deallocation of memory for input parameters.
+**Please note**: The caller is responsible for allocation/deallocation of memory for input parameters.

 #### Compression Engine Initialization